It takes years to be diagnosed with HIV. That’s an improvement

 The way CDC calculates that is by looking at how much damage has been done to patients’ immune systems when they finally are tested.
 The virus attacks immune cells called CD4 T-cells, and blood tests measure both how much virus is in a patient’s blood and how many of these crucial T-cells have been destroyed.

 What’s helping get more people tested?
-Quick, on-the-spot tests have made a big difference, said Rama Keita, Community Health Educator at Washington, D.C.’s Whitman-Walker clinic.
+Quick, on-the-spot tests have made a big difference, said Rama Keita, Community Health Educator at Washington, D.C.’s Whitman-Walker Health.

 “We went from people having to wait 20 minutes to get their results to just having to wait 60 seconds,” Keita said.